Texas Sen. Cornyn announces run for GOP leader as scramble to succeed McConnell begins in the Senate

 Both Thune, the current No. 2 Republican, and Barrasso, the chairman of the Senate GOP conference, have left the door open to runs after McConnell’s announcement.
 Neither has officially announced a campaign for the job.

+Barrasso said Wednesday he’s focused on the November election and getting a Senate majority.
+In terms of leadership decisions, “I’m going to talk to members of the conference, hear what they have to say, listen to them in terms of what direction they want to take.”

-Much of the race for leader is likely to take place in private over the next several months, through phone calls, one-on-one meetings and private gatherings.
+Much of the race for leader is likely to take place through phone calls, one-on-one meetings and private gatherings over the next several months.
 Unlike the House, where both parties vote for speaker in a public -– and recentlymessy -– spectacle, Senate party leadership is chosen in closed-door conference meetings by secret ballot.
 Cornyn was already making calls and reaching out to his fellow senators in the hours since McConnell’s announcement.

 Republican senators haven’t chosen a new leader since 2007, when McConnell was elected.
 That’s before most current GOP senators took office.